sobolevn/pustota/ABOUT.md

 - `Seti` - the default one - is also fine

 You can also check my [`.dotfiles`](https://github.com/sobolevn/dotfiles) with the whole setup.

+## Installation

+[Install it from the official website](https://marketplace.visualstudio.com/items?itemName=sobolevn.pustota) or install it with CLI: `code --install-extension sobolevn.pustota`

+And then choose `Preferences: Color Theme` to be `"pustota"`.

 ## Showcase